jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 If you don't plan to change anything in the driver, following steps will install the prebuilt files for you:

-Note: Please remove the existing linuxwacom package if your distro has installed one for you.
+**Note**: Please remove the existing linuxwacom package if your distro has installed one for you.
 Use the command, such as yum remove or apt-get uninstall, provided by your distro.
 Please DO NOT remove the driver files manually by rm.

 `   [jej@ayukawa jej]$ cd linuxwacom-0.8.8-10/prebuilt`
 `   [jej@ayukawa prebuilt]$ su`